victorezealuma/Telecom-Customer-Churn-Analysis-/README.md

 2. Imported into a Microsoft Excel spreadsheet where data cleaning and transformation was carried out.
 This include removing duplicates, null values and inconsistency in the data.
 3. The data was further moved into a Microsoft SQL server database for querying.
 4. Power BI was used as a preferred visualization tool to perform further calculations in power query editor such as percentage(%) of customers churned using aggregate functions before visualisation was finally built.

+## Business Questions
+The following questions were raised by stakeholders which the analysis carried above provided solutions/insights
+1. What is the overall churn rate for our business?
+2. What were the main factors contributing to customer churn?
+3. Are there specific customer segments with higher churn rate?
+4. How does customer satisfaction impact churn?
+5. What are the most effective retention strategies for reducing churn?